Image: Michael Kutschbach, fuliguline, HD digital video still, 2021. Photograph courtesy the artist.

-The Guildhouse Collections Project with the Adelaide Symphony Orchestra, presented by the Adelaide Festival Centre and the City of Adelaide.
+The Guildhouse Collections Project with Adelaide Symphony Orchestra presented in partnership with Adelaide Festival Centre and the City of Adelaide.

 Michael Kutschbach’s work encompasses drawing, sculpture, installation, painting video and sound.
 His practice is material and process-based, resulting in aesthetic/haptic outcomes that play at the borders of abstraction.
 The work is a playful search for forms that are new, unfixed and in a literal or suggestive state of flux.
 These forms are often presented as historically ambiguous and are reminiscent at once of odd, ancient cultural artefacts or of futuristic science fiction fragments whose function is long lost and left open to interpretation.

 Kutschbach (represented by Semjon Contemporary, Berlin) studied painting at the Victorian College of the Arts, Melbourne (1993-96), completed a Masters (Visual Art) at the South Australian School of Art (2002-2004), and a Masters (Fine Art) at the Chelsea College of Art and Design, London (2006).
 He is a lecturer at the Adelaide Central School of Art (1999-2004, 2017-) and the University of South Australia (2018-) and was Guest Professor at the University of Fine Arts, Berlin (2011).